copilot-platforms/tasks-app/.github/PULL_REQUEST_TEMPLATE.md

 ## Notes

 - Dependencies on other PRs, any required changes in config/setup to test behaviour, or links to external documents, threads, etc -- if any of them are required

+## Impact & Surface Area of Change

+- An overview of components behaviour to be looked at for unintended breaks after the changes.
+This will make regression testing easier and efficient.